 Centres selected which tools they wished to test.
 Via webinars, we trained their staff and volunteers how use the tools and strategies for providing online crisis support.
 We also offered ongoing coaching and created a toolkit with Policies and Procedures, a User Guide and outreach tools (pictured).

 To evaluate the success of the pilot, we worked with the organizations to assess support seeker uptake, staff/volunteer comfort, and agency capacity.

 Over the 9 months of the pilot project, 116 crisis text and chat sessions and 56 hours of video counselling were conducted with support seekers.

-Seeing the success of this digital communication integration and our recommendations for next steps, the funder has supported the development of a chat and text product customized to meet the specific needs of sexual assault survivors.
-Stay tuned as PRIMAL GLOW delivers on this project!
+Seeing the success of this digital communication integration and our recommendations for next steps, the funder provided funding for the development of a chat and text product customized to meet the specific needs of sexual assault survivors.